canjs/canjs/docs/can-guides/topics/testing/testing.md

 Routing in CanJS applications has three primary responsibilities:

-1. Connecting a custom element to [can-route]
+1. Connecting a component to [can-route]
-2. Displaying the corrent custom element based on the route
+2. Displaying the corrent component based on the route
-3. Passing data to the displayed custom element
+3. Passing data to the displayed component

-Separating these into three separate properties on the custom element means that they can each be tested independently.
+Separating these into three separate properties on the component means that they can each be tested independently.
 This will be shown in the following sections.

 ### Route data